bandiwho/aar-generator-capstone/MEETING_LOG.md

 | Garrett | Continue backend report style logic, 5 Whys analysis, recommendations, OpenAI integration, and test coverage. | In progress |
 | Mike | Continue frontend style controls, report output formatting, demo workflow, and screenshot support. | In progress |

+## During Meeting/Afterthoughts Topics:
+- Discussed Layout
+- Update dropdown audience to clickable audience button for readability.
+- Change Executive Summary to matched the correct audience.
+- Layout of submit = Generate button- We decided placement is fine.
+- Discussed Addition on Areas of Improvement page = Help show which Improvements were more importand and where Brittany should take screenshots to provide evidence of improvements.
+- There was suggestion of keeping a database of logged past incident reports.
+It is beyond scope.
+We will focus on requirement output and if we have extra time we may implement.                   - Helper text to indicate to user who report is written for.
+- Section of output shows buttons.
+Depending on time they may be labels or buttons that show summary.
+- Make Sample incidents follow design of layout and more descriptive.
+## Chat Topics
+06/30 -
+- Improving GitHub layout
+- Changing datye field
+- Adding visual hints to required fields that need to be filled out.
+- Hiding errors from users
 ### Week 6 Meeting

 Date and time: Tuesday, July 7, 2026, 6:30 PM